RubenMaldonado/DailyManna/docs/Daily Manna - Architecture Review.md

 * **Local-first UX**: SwiftData is the on-device truth for rendering; the server is the system-of-record for persistence/sharing.
 * **Repository + Adapter pattern** isolates Supabase.
 A second adapter can target Liquid Glass later with no UI/domain changes.
 * **Dependency Injection**: Clean architecture with DI container for testability and modularity.
-* **Sync Orchestrator** performs delta pulls, pushes, applies Realtime diffs, and observes auth state to scope sync per user.
+* **Sync Orchestrator** performs pushes and delta pulls (with ~120s overlap), observes auth state/scene activation to trigger sync, persists per-user checkpoints, and exposes realtime hooks.
 * **Auth Integration**: Centralized `AuthenticationService` uses Supabase Auth; sessions stored in Keychain.
 * **OAuth Redirect**: Global `AuthClient.Configuration.redirectToURL` and explicit `redirectTo` passed for Google OAuth.